vharsoor/SQL-Projects/README.md

 # SQL-Projects
-SQL Projects done during my Master's
+SQL Projects done during my Master's (Sep 2023)

 ### **#1-Create Movie Recommendation Database**
 1. The description of the tables is as follows.
 You should also check the requirement in the given graphic description: